mr-zei/mr-zei/README.md

 - 👋 Hi, I’m om bhutkar
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning diploma in IT
 - 💞️ I’m looking to collaborate on making something new
-- 📫 How to reach me romanreignsamv@gmail.com
+- 📫 How to reach me ombhutkar9@gmail.com

 <!---
 mr-zei/mr-zei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.